lxndrv/PIF/README.md

 We need a **meta-theory**—a universal logic that reveals the deep patterns connecting the microscopic to the macroscopic, the simple to the complex, the inanimate to the living and thinking.

-## The Solution: A Universal Architecture
+## The Solution: A Unifying Lens

-The **Proportional Interaction Framework (PIF)** offers a unified lens for understanding how systems of any kind—physical, biological, cognitive, social—organize, interact, adapt, and transform.
+The **Proportional Interaction Framework (PIF)** offers a lens for understanding how systems of any kind—physical, biological, cognitive, social—organize, interact, adapt, and transform.

 PIF is not a theory about physics, or chemistry, or biology.
-It is a **General Systems Theory** that describes the fundamental patterns governing:
+It is a **General Systems Theory** that proposes a set of patterns that may govern:

 - **Structure and Change:** How systems maintain coherence while responding to disruption
 - **Interaction and Compatibility:** How agents couple based on resonance, scale, and fit